krck/StoneCold_3D/README.md

 # 1. About

-This game is a combination of my (quite old) attempt to write a 3D Graphics Engine [arealGL](https://github.com/krck/arealGL) and my (not that old) attempt to write a 2D Game [StoneCold](https://github.com/krck/StoneCold): StoneCold ...
-3D!
+This game is a combination of my (quite old) attempt to write a 3D Graphics Engine [arealGL](https://github.com/krck/arealGL) and my (not that old) attempt to write a 2D Game [StoneCold](https://github.com/krck/StoneCold).

 <a name="gdd"/>